p-mayo/mrf-diph/README.md

 ## 5. Sampling  <a name='sampling'/>
 Sampling scripts, both python and bash, are provided in the repository.
-Like training, the parameters used for MRF-DiPh and the demo are provided to facilitate reproducibility of MRF-DiPh.
+Like training, the parameters used for MRF-DiPh and the demo are provided to facilitate reproducibility of MRF-DiPh, however, we must emphasize that **<ins>these parameters are data dependant and the user should tweak them for their dataset<ins/>**.
 Make sure to indicate whether condition is to be used or not by specifying the parameter, these should match those used during training: